jonathom/coherence-docs/README.md

 * trying to compare maybe coregistered products?
   * OTB processed bursts 2-4 of IW2, pyroSAR 3-5 of IW2
   * compare burst otb.3 to pyrosar.4 (middle)
+  * note on how I did this: loading into SNAP, zooming on upper right hand corner.
+SNAP products have bands i, q, and Intensity, diapOTB products have one unidentified band.
+I take the diapOTB images² to try an Intensity and it seems to work.

+Comparison between images by how I believe to interpret the unmarked bands: Rows are Reference, Secondary, Columns are diapOTB, SNAP.

 diapOTB                                           | SNAP
 :------------------------------------------------:|:-------------------------------------: